ChrisB2351/christiaanbloo.com/content/projects/ale/index.md

 ---
 title: ALÉ
-tagline: My tagline.
+tagline: Make Music Together.
 date: 2022-06-15
-description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+description: My graduation project.
 ---

 ALÉ is a modular musical instrument designed for collaboration.
 Because of the simplified interfaces of the module the modules can also be played by beginners.